 3. Conveyance

 Upon Optionee’s notice, Optionor shall execute, acknowledge and deliver to Optionee, at Closing, a good and sufficient general warranty deed conveying marketable fee simple title to the Property and all buildings and improvements thereon, free and clear of all liens, encumbrances and other defects in title.
-At Closing, Optionor shall also deliver any and all such other documents as may be reasonably requested by Optionee or the title company in order to issue the title policy to Optionee pursuant to Paragraph 16, the cost of which title policy to be borne by Optionor.
-The legal description attached to the deed shall be the same legal description prepared by the surveyor of the Property. .
+At Closing, Optionor shall also deliver any and all such other documents as may be reasonably requested by Optionee or the title company in order to issue the title policy to Optionee pursuant to Paragraph 16.
+The legal description attached to the deed shall be the same legal description prepared by the surveyor of the Property.
 All ad valorem taxes and special assessments on the Property imposed for the calendar year of Closing shall be prorated as of the date of Closing, however, if Closing shall occur before the tax rate for such year is fixed, the amount of such taxes and special assessments for the immediately preceding calendar year shall be utilized for such proration and the parties shall adjust such proration after the Closing, if necessary.
 Optionor shall be responsible for and shall satisfy all taxes and special assessments for all calendar years prior to the calendar year of Closing.
-Closing shall be at a time and place designated by Optionee within thirty (30) days after notice of exercise.
+Closing shall be in Raleigh, North Carolina or other mutually agreeable place at a time designated by Optionee within thirty (30) days after notice of exercise.
 Other prorations and payment of expenses of conveyance shall be in accordance with local custom provided that in any event Optionor shall be responsible to pay for any stamp tax payable by reason of a conveyance of the Property at the Closing.
 Optionor shall also transfer and assign to Optionee at Closing, without additional consideration, by instrument(s) in form and substance satisfactory to Optionee, all of Optionor's right, title and interest in and to any and all easements, rights and privileges appurtenant to the Property, including rights to water, sewer or utility service lines.

-5. Damage to Property
+4. Damage to Property